top of page

 Monthly Meditations for the Whole Year (5 Entries)

-Focus your prayer intentions month-to-month on a particular virtue to practice or Holy Personage.
+Focus your prayer intentions month-to-month on a particular virtue to practice or a Holy Personage.

 School of Christian Perfection